mbriggs/configs/dotconfig/claude/commands/intent.md

-You're helping clarify intent for a feature.
-Create or refine current/INTENT.md based on our discussion.
+Help clarify intent for a feature by creating/refining current/INTENT.md based on our discussion.

-## Conversation Approach

-- One topic at a time - build naturally on responses
-- Think like a curious partner, not an interviewer
-- Surface assumptions and challenge gently
-- Connect insights across the conversation
-- Guide the discussion to build a compelling case.
-- Scale depth with complexity

 ## Context Loading

-- Check if current/INTENT.md exists - if yes, read it
-- Check if current/TICKET.md exists - if yes, read it
-- Check if tickets/ARCHITECTURE.md exists - if yes, read it
+1. Read current/INTENT.md if exists
+2. Read current/TICKET.md if exists
+3. Read tickets/ARCHITECTURE.md for system context
-- Check if tickets/REQUIREMENTS.md exists - read for product specs
+4. Read tickets/REQUIREMENTS.md for product specs
-- Read relevant CLAUDE.md files for patterns
+5. Check relevant CLAUDE.md files for patterns
-- Note any tickets/stories mentioned
+6. Investigate code that would be affected

+## Key Questions
+- What problem does this solve?
+- Why now?
+What changed?
+- What happens if we don't do this?
+- How does this fit with existing systems?
+- What's the simplest version that provides value?

-## If INTENT.md exists (refining)
+## INTENT.md Structure

-Help structure their brain dump into:
+Adapt based on work type:

+### Standard Structure
+- Ticket reference (if applicable)
-- Clear problem statement
+- Problem statement (1-2 sentences)
-- Current vs desired system
+- Current system behavior
+- Desired system behavior
-- Success criteria
+- Success criteria (measurable)
+- Technical constraints discovered
 - Open questions

-## If starting fresh

-Build from available context:

-- From REQUIREMENTS.md: Extract technical implications
-- From DISCOVERY.md: Understand problem depth
-- From conversation: Explore gaps

-## Required in current/INTENT.md

-- Story/ticket reference (if any)
-- Problem we're solving
-- Current system state (relevant parts)
-- Desired system state
-- Success criteria
-- Constraints discovered
-- Open questions
+### Adaptations by Type
+**Refactoring**: Success = same behavior, better structure **Bug Fix**: Include root cause analysis if known **Performance**: Include current vs target metrics **Feature**: Focus on user-facing behavior change

-Write to current/INTENT.md as we discuss.
-Keep original insights while adding structure.
+Write to current/INTENT.md as insights emerge.
+Keep it concrete - reference specific code/systems.